jewelj16/Stored-Procedures-and-Cursors---SSD-Assignment-2/README.txt

 Logic:

 1. Creates a cursor for all `SubscriberID` in the `Subscribers` table
-2. Iterates over this cursor and invokes the GetWatchHistoryBySubscriber(SubscriberID)
+2. Iterates over this cursor and invokes the GetWatchHistoryBySubscriber(SubscriberID) for each `SubscriberID`.